When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How Much Is Speedify?

-- 1-Month Plan – Speedify’s monthly Individuals plan costs $14.99 per month.
-It’s intended for a single user and allows up to 5 devices to be connected simultaneously.Â
+- 1-Month Plan – Speedify’s monthly 'Individuals' plan costs $14.99 per month.
+It’s intended for a single user and allows up to 5 devices to be connected simultaneously.

-Speedify also offers two other categories of plans for those needing more simultaneous connections and higher device limits:
+Speedify also offers two other categories of plans for those needing more simultaneous connections and higher device limits: Families and Teams.

-We were disappointed to find that there are no significant discounts for the Families or Teams plans.
-Additionally, the fact that Speedify doesn't accept Bitcoin or any other virtual currency means there's no way to anonymously buy the subscription.Â
+However, its payment methods are limited to credit or debit cards, PayPal, and Venmo.
+The fact that Speedify doesn't accept Bitcoin or any other virtual currency means there's no way to buy the subscription anonymously.

 Furthermore, Speedify doesn't offer many features compared to top VPNs, so we don't believe that sticking with the service for three years—the only way to get a good deal here—is a smart choice.